-We get into the nitty-gritty of renters insurance here, but it’s helpful to know that a renters insurance policy covers various damage to personal property, as well as theft (at home, or on-the-go).
+We get into the nitty-gritty of renters insurance here, but it’s helpful to know that a renters insurance policy includes personal property coverage for damage as well as for theft (at home, or on-the-go).

-If your daughter’s new MacBook gets stolen at the student center, that’s covered.
-If a burst pipe at their rental apartment ruins all of the furniture, that’s also covered.
+If your daughter’s new MacBook gets stolen at the student center, that’s covered (minus their deductible, of course).
+If a burst pipe at their dorm room in their residence hall ruins all of the furniture, that’s also covered.

 Another perk is personal liability coverage.
-Now, we know your kid isn’t the sort to host wild parties… but if they did, and someone on their property were to get injured, renters insurance would step in to help with any resulting medical bills.
+Now, we know your kid isn’t the sort to host wild parties… but if they did, and someone on their property were to get injured, is they had renters insurance, the insurance company would step in to help with any resulting medical bills.

 One big thing to keep in mind: If your son or daughter shares a college house with friends, his or her renters insurance policy does not cover the whole group together.
 Those roommates would have to sign up for their own individual policies.

 Can I sign up for the policy on behalf of my kid?